 For more information about research, please call our main office at 412-692-6438.

 The large number of inborn errors of metabolism, the complexity of these disorders and the wide variety of symptoms present a serious challenge to even the most highly trained and experienced pediatrician.
-Recognizing this need, Children’s Hospital of Pittsburgh established a specialized program within the Division of Medical Genetics devoted to addressing inborn errors of metabolism, which are inherited disorders caused by a defect in a single gene.
+Recognizing this need, Children’s Hospital of Pittsburgh established a specialized program within the Division of Genetic and Genomic Medicine devoted to addressing inborn errors of metabolism, which are inherited disorders caused by a defect in a single gene.
 These include organic acidurias, fatty acid oxidation defects, urea cycle disorders, mitochondrial disease, and galactosemia, among others.

 Hundreds of inborn errors of metabolism make it impossible to precisely determine how many people are affected by these disorders.
 However, it is estimated that inborn errors of metabolism affect about two-to-three of every 1,000 babies born.
 Many of the inborn errors of metabolism can be treated effectively, particularly when they are diagnosed and treated early.

 The Inborn Errors of Metabolism Clinic at Children’s Hospital provides diagnostic services, evaluation, treatment, management, genetic counseling and support services to children with these disorders and their families.
 A Phenylketonuria (PKU) Clinic specializes in the diagnosis, treatment and management of one of the most common inborn errors of metabolism.